 Selling something you no longer use makes a lot of sense, but do some research before trying to sell yours.

-Ebay is a great place to start, so either search for auctions for your same make and model, else look for PCs of a similar specification and see what they’re selling for.
+eBay is a great place to start, so either search for auctions for your same make and model, or look for PCs of a similar specification and see what they’re selling for.
 If sale prices seem low compared to what you paid when the PC was new, there’s little you can do.

-PCs don’t tend to hold their value that well and those beyond a certain age are effectively worthless, so try not to be too dismayed if you can’t get a good price for yours — although a private sale through your local paper’s small ads may realise more money than an auction, of course.
+PCs don’t tend to hold their value that well and those beyond a certain age are effectively worthless.
+So don't be too dismayed if you can’t get a good price for yours — although a private sale through your local paper’s small ads may raise more money than an auction, of course.